behu-kea/fullstact-frontend/readme.md

 This repo is supposed to provide as a boilerplate for setting up routing, authentication and interaction with an api.

+The frontend is running here: https://flawless-branch.surge.sh The backend is running here: https://tomas-order-site.herokuapp.com/

 The code for the backend api can be found here: https://github.com/behu-kea/tomas-order-site

-It is hosted at Heroku at this url: https://tomas-order-site.herokuapp.com/

 ## Running the project